BERT for Time Series Analysis: Understanding TimesBERT Architecture

 Encoder-Only Transformer Architecture

-TimesBERT employs an encoder-only design similar to the original BERT, featuring:
+TimesBERT employs an encoder-only design similar to the original BERT.

 Functional Token System

-A critical innovation in BERT time series models is the functional token system, directly adapted from BERT's special tokens:
+A critical innovation in BERT time series models is the functional token system:

 Time Series Embedding Layer

-The embedding process transforms multivariate time series X = [x₁, x₂, ..., xC] into patches of length P, creating N = ⌈T/P⌉ patches per variate.
-Each patch is processed through:
+The embedding process transforms multivariate time series into patches, creating N patches per variate.
+Each patch is processed through a linear layer and absolute position encoding.

 Time Series Tokenization Methods